marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * **iOS Shortcuts** for social media control:
   * Launch the "Shortcuts" app on your iOS device
   * Tap the "+" icon to create a new automation
-  * Ideas: sending a notification after 10 minutes of usage, or toggle focus mode in the library
+  * Ideas: send a notification after 10 minutes of usage, or toggle focus mode in the library
 * **Samsung's Modes and Routines**:
   * Go to Settings > "Modes and Routines" > "Routines"
   * Tap the "+" icon to create a new routine
-  * Ideas: enable do not disturb at night, or always close YouTube or Netflix during work hours
+  * Ideas: enable Do Not Disturb at night, or always close YouTube or Netflix during work hours

 Unfortunately, they can be tricky to configure, and are limited to certain manufacturers.
 If you switch from Samsung to another Android phone, you will lose all your routines (alternatively, you can try the Tasker app, which is paid).
 These features aren't specific to screen time, so your experience may not be the smoothest.